Skip to main content

 Sexuality

-Dr. Briana Barner is a President’s Postdoctoral Fellow in the Department of Communication at the University of Maryland.
+Dr. Briana Barner is an Assistant Professor in the Department of Communication at the University of Maryland.
 She received a doctorate in Radio-Television-Film and a doctoral portfolio in Women’s and Gender Studies from the University of Texas.
 Briana also earned a Master’s in Women’s and Gender Studies from UT.
-She is an interdisciplinary critical and cultural communications scholar with research interests in Black podcasts, digital and Black feminism, digital media, social media as a tool for social justice and activism and the representation of marginalized people, specifically Black girls and women, in popular culture and media.
-Under the mentorship of Dr. Anita Atwell Seate, Briana will work on several projects, including journal articles and a book manuscript about the cultural production of Black podcasts.
-Briana is a proud native of the Southside of Chicago and alumna of Bennett College, a small women’s HBCU in Greensboro, NC.
+She is an interdisciplinary critical and cultural communications scholar with research interests in Black podcasts, digital and Black feminism, digital media, Black cultural production and representation.
+Her work has been published in Radio Journal: International Studies in Broadcast & Audio Media, Film Quarterly, and the edited collection Saving New Sounds: Podcast Preservation and Historiography, Feminist Approaches to Media Theory and Research and Black Sisterhoods: Paradigms and Praxis.
+Briana is currently working on a manuscript about the cultural production of Black podcasts.

 Publications